Hillsborough (CDP), New Hampshire

-Hillsborough (frequently spelled Hillsboro) is a census-designated place (CDP) and the main village in the town of Hillsborough in Hillsborough County, New Hampshire, United States.
+Hillsborough (frequently spelled Hillsboro) is a census-designated place (CDP) and the main village in the town of Hillsborough, New Hampshire, United States.
 The population of the CDP was 2,156 at the 2020 census, out of 5,939 in the entire town.

 Geography

 The CDP is in the southeastern part of the town of Hillsborough, along the Contoocook River.
 The southern border of the CDP follows the town line with Deering.
 Parts of the eastern and southern borders follow the Contoocook River.
 The northern border is the Route 202/9 bypass, and the western border follows Route 202 and a power line in the valley of the North Branch of the Contoocook.

 Routes 202 and 9 lead east from Hillsborough 22 mi to Concord, the state capital.
 US 202 leads south 20 mi to Peterborough, while NH 9 leads southwest 28 mi to Keene.
 New Hampshire Route 149 passes through the center of the CDP, leading southeast 12 mi to Weare.

 According to the U.S. Census Bureau, the Hillsborough CDP has a total area of 5.0 sqkm, all of it recorded as land.